The Fresno State Learning Center offers individualized learning support

 Ariana Sanz, a front desk assistant at the Learning Center, said there are a number of helpful resources available to students.

-“Starting with tutoring, where we offer support for over six hundred courses, which is very awesome, I would say,” Sanz said.
+“Starting with tutoring, where we offer support for over six hundred courses, which is very awesome,” Sanz said.

-While working the font desk, Sanz takes note of students who regularly come to the center.
+While working the font desk, Sanz has noticed some students visiting the center regularly.

 Avery Ramirez, a chemistry tutor at the Learning Center, said the one-on-one coaching sessions are catered to each student’s individual learning needs.

 ”Usually starts off by me just asking ‘what do you need?’
 ‘What is you’re best process of learning?’
 ‘Like do you do best with example questions or just explanations?’
-So it catered to you whatever you need to be tutored,” Ramirez said.
+So, it’s catered to you whatever you need to be tutored,” Ramirez said.

 Ramirez said the Learning Center tutors want to see students succeed.